wzslr321/wzslr321/README.md

 <p> I am not a big fan of being only a 'code writer', that's the reason why I've been learning basics of <i> Assembly </i> language.
 I want to understand truely
 how the computer works, so I can code much better optimalized applications! </p>
-<p> Apart from technologies pointed out above, I've also spent a lot of time on getting experience with <i> Dev-Ops stuff </i>.
+<p> Apart from technologies pointed out above, I've also spent a little bit of time on getting experience with <i> Dev-Ops stuff </i>.
 I always prefer my app to be
-  containerized and have better infrastructure overall.
-Previosuly I was using <b> Docker </b> for that, now my goal is to be confident with <b> Kubernetes </b>.
-I am also a <b> Linux </b> User, familiar with Arch and Ubuntu distros, so Operating Systems don't scare me either!  </p>
+  containerized and have better infrastructure overall, with help of <b> Docker</b>.
+I was also a <b> Linux </b> User, for over a year, I am familiar with Arch and Ubuntu distros, so Operating Systems don't scare me either!  </p>

 #